What even is compiler correctness?

 Our goal is to give a generic definition to compiler correctness properties without respect to a particular compiler, language, or class of languages.
 We first give a generic definition of a Language over which a generic Compiler can be defined.

-A Language \mathcal{L} has a notion of Programs P .
+A Language has a notion of Programs .
 Programs can be evaluated to produce observations.
-Program Equivalence \peqv{P_1}{P_2} defines when two Programs produce the same observations.
-A Language also has a notion of Components C .
+Program Equivalence defines when two Programs produce the same observations.
+A Language also has a notion of Components .
 Unlike Programs, Components cannot be evaluated, although they do have a notion of equivalence.
 However, we can produce a Program from a Component by linking.
-We Link by applying a Linking Context \gamma to a Component C , written \gamma(C) .
-Linking Contexts can also be compared for equivalence using Linking Equivalence \leqv{\gamma_1}{\gamma_2} .
+We Link by applying a Linking Context to a Component , written .
+Linking Contexts can also be compared for equivalence using Linking Equivalence .
 Observational Equivalence is a “best” notion of when two Components are related.
 Note, however, that a Language’s Observational Equivalence is completely determined by other aspects of the language.
 We are not free to pick this relation.

-C is a Language; its definition is as follows.
-Let P be any well-defined whole C program that defines a functionmain; such a program would produce a valid executable when compiled.
-Let C be any well-defined C program that defines a functionmain, but requires external libraries to be linked either dynamic or statically.
-Such a component would produce a valid object file when compiled, but would not run without first being linked.
-Let \gamma be directed graphs of C libraries with a C header file.
+be directed graphs of C libraries with a C header file.
 Define the Link Operation by static linking libraries at the C level.
 Define two Programs to be Program Equivalent when the programs both diverge, both raise the same error, or both terminate leaving the machine in the same state.
 Define two Linking Contexts to be Equivalent when they are exactly the same.
 Define two Components to be Component Equivalent when both are Program Equivalent after Linking with Linking Equivalent Linking Contexts.

 Coq (or, CIC) is a Language; its definition is as follows.
-Let P be any closed, well-typed Coq expression.
-Let C be any open, well-typed Coq expression.
-Let \gamma be maps from free variables to Programs of the right type.
+Let be any closed, well-typed Coq expression.
+Let be any open, well-typed Coq expression.
+Let be maps from free variables to Programs of the right type.
 Define the Link Operation as substitution.
 Define Components Equivalence and Program Equivalence as definitional equality.
 Define Linking Equivalence by applying Program Equivalence pointwise to the co-domain of the maps.

 What is a Compiler